Deniz-Eren/dev-can-linux/README.md

 The following installer files will be created:

-    dev-can-linux-1.0.0-qnx710-[architecture][build type].tar.gz
+    dev-can-linux-[linux]-#.#.#-qnx710-[architecture][build type].tar.gz
-    dev-can-linux-1.0.0-qnx710-dev.tar.gz
+    dev-can-linux-[linux]-#.#.#-qnx710-dev.tar.gz

-Where the "[architecture]" is the target architecture, for example x86_64 or aarch64le, "[build type]" is empty for Release, "-g" for Debug, "-cov" for Coverage and "-pro" for Profiling.
+Where the "[linux]" is the Linux Kernel version, which the driver has been harmonized with, for example v6.6 is written as 66.
+Then "[architecture]" is the target architecture, for example x86_64 or aarch64le, "[build type]" is empty for Release, "-g" for Debug, "-cov" for Coverage and "-pro" for Profiling.

 The '-dev' variant contains the application development headers used to develope software that talks to dev-can-linux driver.
 You do not need to install this on